-Among others, IDPoor data is used for targeting poverty alleviation interventions by programmes supported by the German Development Cooperation, such as the regional economic development programme in the northeast of the country, social land concessions and free health care services (financed by so-called Health Equity Funds, HEF).
+Among others, IDPoor data is used for targeting poverty alleviation interventions by programmes supported by the German Development Cooperation, such as the regional economic development programme in the northeast of the country, social land concessions and free health care services (financed by so-called Health Equity Funds, HEF, which are also supported by DFAT).
 The HEF provide access to basic health services in health centres and hospitals, free of charge for patients with an equity card as well as for those with a temporary one-year card.
 A temporary equity card can be obtained by post-identification, which is conducted by the HEF.
 It applies IDPoor criteria and allows to extend services to poor households which have not been present during the last IDPoor round, or whose poverty status has changed in between two rounds.
 5% of HEF beneficiaries have been identified through post-identification, and have subsequently been considered for the next regular IDPoor interview process.

 Further services for beneficiaries include school feeding and scholarship programmes (by the Ministry of Education, Youth and Sport and the World Food Programme), social transfers for pregnant women and children under the age of five (World Bank and the United Nations Children’s Fund UNICEF), disaster relief (Cambodian Red Cross) and support to households vulnerable to climate change (UNDP) as well as cash-for-work-programmes (World Food Programme).
 While there is anecdotal evidence on the use of IDPoor data by numerous NGOs and research institutions, detailed information on the purpose and extent of use is not available, because it is not yet monitored by the MOP.
-Some organisations might still apply their own (additional) criteria to identify beneficiaries.
+Some organisations might still apply their own criteria to identify beneficiaries or might use IDPoor data as a base, but add further additional identification criteria.

 Indicator 3: The urban areas of at least 8 provinces as well as in Phnom Penh are covered by the IDPoor procedure.
 This indicator could not be achieved, as the urban roll-out was delayed.
 However, considerable progress has been made towards developing, testing, revising and piloting the prerequisite urban IDPoor procedures and questionnaire.
 The urban IDPoor tools had to take into account the unique challenges of urban identification, such as higher population density, more diversity in living arrangements and types of shelters, changes in the social cohesion of urban communities and higher rates of in- and out migration.
 Therefore, a study on urban poverty characteristics in Cambodia and international experiences with urban targeting had been carried out.
 The development of procedures was a highly participatory process for which the formation of a consultative group of stakeholders to advise on the process and a core group to work jointly on the development of the required procedures and the urban questionnaire were crucial.
 Both groups included representatives of government ministries, local urban administration, civil society and development partners.
 Numerous meetings of the core group and the consultative group were required to reach consensus amongst all stakeholders, thereby ensuring ownership.
 In September 2015, the "Implementation Manual on the Procedure for Identification of Poor Households in Urban Areas" was finalised and is now available for stakeholders in Khmer and English.

 As a result, the urban IDPoor pilot started only in January 2016, with data collection in all 33 targeted urban villages being completed by the end of February 2016.
 The evaluation of the pilot as well as the development of the IT architecture will be covered by the follow-up project (PN 2015.2093.1).
+It is expected that the roll-out of the urban IDPoor procedure will start by the end of 2016.